mohitb35/meander/README.md

 1. Login/Register using Unsplash oAuth
 2. Search for images
 3. Collections
-   a.
-List of collections
+   1. List of collections
-   b.
-Create/Edit/Delete a collection
+   2. Create/Edit/Delete a collection
-   c.
-Add/Remove photos to/from a collection
+   3. Add/Remove photos to/from a collection
 4. Liked Photos
-   a.
-List of liked photos
+   1. List of liked photos
-   b.
-Add/Remove photos to/from Liked photos
+   2. Add/Remove photos to/from Liked photos